spryker/spryker-docs/docs/marketplace/dev/data-import/file-details-merchant-store-csv.md

 template: import-file-template
 ---

-This document describes the merchant_store.csv file to configure merchant store information in your Spryker shop.
+This document describes the `merchant_store.csv` file to configure merchant's stores in your Spryker shop.

 To import the file, run